 Expired Patents For Sale: Everything You Need to Know

 Expired patents for sale are available 20 years from the day the patents were filed.
 Once expired, it leaves the patent open for others to replicate it without breaking any laws.
-Patents expire because the inventors are not consistent in the payment process, and the patent is considered "abandoned" and eligible for sale.
+Patents also expire because the inventors are not consistent in the payment process, and the patent is considered abandoned and eligible for sale.

 Benefits of Expired Patents for Sale

 - Patents that have expired after the 4-, 8-, and 12-year mark may be reinstated by the USPTO by paying hefty fees and/or providing valid excuses.

 - Fees that are technically due prior to the scheduled 3.5, 7.5, and 11.5 years are eligible to be paid within the six-month grace period if the patent owner pays a $150 fee, which must be submitted with the renewal fees.

 - When someone purchases an expired patent, it is less work for the buyer, as all work has already been completed by the previous owner.
 This allows the new owner to focus on improving the quality and functionality of the invention.

 - Unlike the utility patent, plant and design patents do not expire until 14 years from their file dates.
 Neither patent requires maintenance fees.

 - If maintenance fees are ignored and not paid to the USPTO after the designated amount of time of 4, 8, and 12 years, a utility patent will expire.

 - Old patents that have expired tend to attract legal situations and lawsuits.